Thailand: Islands - February 2009

 Tomorrow Sunday, I have to get up very early again.
 The pickup for the ferry to Koh Lipe is between 6:15-6:45 a.m..

-Ah, the joys of Thai pick-up trucks with uncertain schedules!
-Until the last minute, you can never be too sure that the expected taxi/bus/minivan will arrive...
-Usually, it always ends up showing up.
+Ah, the joys of Thai pick-ups with uncertain schedules!
+Until the last minute, we are never too sure that the expected taxi/bus/minivan is going to arrive...
+In general, it always shows up.
 Never quite at the announced time.

 Go.
 Tomorrow, go to Koh Lipe!
 And I will find the way to take photos anyway.
 Promised!